tinymce/tinymce-docs/ui-components/autocompleter.md

 ## Overview

 An autocompleter displays suggestions while the user is typing.
-Suggestions are shown when the trigger character is typed in (such as '`:`').
-Pressing the Escape key should close the autocompleter.
+Suggestions are shown when the trigger character is entered after a space or at the start of a new line (such as '` :`').
+Pressing the Escape key will close the autocompleter.

 ## How to create custom autocompleters